-Chapter 6 is devoted to software aspects of the WAM model code with emphasis on flexibility, universality and design choices.
+Chapter 6, is devoted to software aspects of the WAM model code with emphasis on flexibility, universality and design choices.
 A brief summary of the detailed manual accompanying the code is given as well (Günther et al., 1992).
-Finally, in Chapter 7 we give a list of applications of wave modelling at ECMWF, including the two-way interaction of winds and waves.
+In Chapter 7 we give a list of applications of wave modelling at ECMWF, including the two-way interaction of winds and waves, while in Chapter 8 a brief description is given of a method to provide statistical information on extreme sea states from the two-dimensional wave spectrum.